 The supply chain sector is vast, as most businesses that produce or sell physical products need to rely on it.
 Therefore, it is estimated to reach a whopping $13.3 billion in 2024, according to IBISWorld.
 However, this could be only possible through open and honest communication.
 It is essential to nurture trust amongst the various supply chain participants.

-Stakeholders are more inclined to trust one another when they feel heard and educated.
-This transparency must extend to both successes and challenges.
-It should guarantee that everyone is aware of any problems and that they may cooperate to find solutions.
+Stakeholders are more likely to trust one another when they feel heard and informed.
+This transparency must extend to both successes and challenges, ensuring that everyone knows about problems early and can work together on solutions.

 Why Is Communication So Important in Supply Chains?